 5.1.2. promptly notify the Portal Administrator by e-mail of any details or circumstances that have changed in comparison with those submitted upon registration as a client;

 5.1.3. authorise at the request of the Portal the Portal Administrator to examine the ownership related information pertaining to any immovables of the Client, entered into the land register of the Land registry department of the Tartu County Court.
 The authorisation shall be deemed granted to the Portal Administrator, when a digitally signed copy thereof has been delivered to the e-mail address stated by the Portal.
 The obligation set forth in this clause only applies to Clients being legal entities;

-5.1.4. in case of an Auctioneer’s Auction, when submitting their notice of desire to sell, or registering as a Seller, authorise the administrator of the Portal to examine the full inventory data of the forest constituting the Object, entered into the state register for the accounting of forest resource.
+5.1.4. in the case of an Auctioneer’s Auction, when submitting their notice of desire to sell, or registering as a Seller, authorise the Administrator of the Portal to examine the full inventory data of the forest constituting the Object, entered into the state register for the accounting of forest resource.